Mimosa pudica L.

 Bloom Time: Midsummer

 Mimosa pudica is a creeping annual or perennial herb.
 The stem is erect in young plants but becomes creeping or trailing with age.
 It can hang very low and become floppy.
 The stem is slender, branching, and sparsely to densely prickly, growing up to 5 feet (1.5 m) long.
 Leaves are bipinnately compound, with one or two pinnae pairs and 10 to 26 leaflets per pinna.
 The petioles are also prickly.
-Pedunculate (stalked) pale pink or purple flower heads arise from the leaf axils in mid-summer with more and more flowers as the plant gets older.
+Pedunculate (stalked) pale pink or purple flower heads arise from the leaf axils in mid-summer, with more and more flowers as the plant ages.
 The globose to ovoid heads are up to 0.4 inches (1 cm) in diameter (excluding the stamens).
 On close examination, it is seen that the floret petals are red in their upper part, and the filaments are pink to lavender.

 How to Grow and Care

 Mimosa can grow in some hardy zones and can survive in temperatures as low as -10 degrees Fahrenheit (-23 degrees Celsius).
-Although it grows exceptionally well in bright and full sunlight, it can grow in partially shaded areas as well.
+Although it grows exceptionally well in bright and full sunlight, it can also grow in partially shaded areas.
 The plant can grow on various soil types like clay, loam, and sandy soil.
 The soil should ideally be acidic, but mildly alkaline soil would suffice too.
 The plant is known to survive in droughts and hence requires little watering.

 This species is native to South America and Central America but is now a pantropical weed.
 It can also be found in Asia in countries such as Bangladesh, Thailand, India, Indonesia, Malaysia, Philippines, Vietnam, Cambodia, Laos, Japan, and Sri Lanka.